Beyond Strumming Patterns

-I highly recommend using your musical rhythmic feel to strum what you hear, rather than counting things out and needing them written out in symbols.
+I highly recommend using rhythmic feel to strum what you hear, rather than always counting things out and needing them written out in symbols.
 There’s too much variation to learn them all in rhythmic notation.
 The only time, as a coach, that I ever write out strumming patterns is for students, when/if they ask [often to prove that it’s not as effective as just doing it – it’s often a question of confidence].

 You already know, intuitively, how to strum and create patterns [once base level functional is happening].
 And, we can strum any song in any rhythm.
 Core idea: you know how to strum and create rhythms, so just be natural in your approach.
 It happens [when your strumming motion is natural & constant & you are confident].

 I used to publish a bunch of strumming pattern rhythms for hitting and missing (there is one above!).
 Currently, I consider them potential roadblocks to true rhythmic development.
 Students often get hung up on this point.
 Remember: we can play any song in any style or rhythm [universal, easy, actual].
 We don’t let the actual of any given song get in the way of our development.
 When we develop our strumming skills, we can play all songs, not just the first ones.
 Again, be natural & play by feel.
 It’s the only way to play everything you hear.